I am a Ph.D. student at Université de Lorraine.

 I am also a teaching assistant at Mines Nancy.

-My research interests lie in the fields of commutative algebra and number theory applied to curve-based cryptography, especially point counting using Schoof-like algorithms and polynomial systems which naturally arise when so doing.
+My research interests lie in the fields of commutative algebra and number theory, especially point counting using Schoof-like algorithms and polynomial systems which naturally arise when so doing.
 Indeed, these polynomial systems have a particular structure which we can exploit to study theoretical complexity bounds, but also in practice to gain efficiency or to devise algorithms for the case of genus 3.

 I am mainly working on hyperelliptic curves over finite fields, but extending results and methods to Jacobians of plane curves or Abelian varieties is something that I would like to work on in the future.
 I am looking for other applications of my work on torsion subgroups (or more generally on kernels of endomorphisms).
 Since polynomial systems are ubiquitous in my research, I am also very interested in theoretical and practical aspects of computer algebra.